developmentvk/laravel9/README.md

 # Laravel 8 Installation Tutorial
 In this example, you will learn laravel 8 multi auth. i would like to share with you laravel 8 multiple auth.

-**Step 1: Install Laravel 8**
+**Step 1: Install Laravel 8**<br>
 first of all we need to get fresh Laravel 8 version application using bellow command, So open your terminal OR command prompt and run bellow command:
 ```
 composer create-project --prefer-dist laravel/laravel blog
 ```

-**Step 2: Database Configuration**
+**Step 2: Database Configuration**<br>
 In second step, we will make database configuration for example database name, username, password etc for our crud application of laravel 8.
-So let's open .env file and fill all details like as bellow:
+So let's open .env file and fill all details like as bellow:<br>
 **.env**
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1